Divyesh8696/Bank-Management-System/README.md

 ## Project Structure
 - ATMSystem.java (source code)
-- Account.dat (the file will be created when you apply quit function and it will b eused for serializability)
+- Account.dat (the file will be created when you apply quit function and it will be used for serializability)